Sweet Dog

 Cleaning your dog's ears

-A dog's ear should only be cleaned when it needs it, never as a routine.
-Pour a dog ear cleaner into the canal, massage the base for a few seconds, let your dog shake their head, then wipe the visible opening.
-If the ear is red, painful or smells bad: don't clean it, have it checked.
+Only clean your dog's ear if it needs it, never as a routine: a healthy ear cleans itself, and if you fuss with it too much, you strip away the wax that protects it and end up irritating it.
+Pour a dog ear cleaner into the canal, massage the base for a few seconds, let him shake his head, then wipe the visible opening.
+If the ear is red, painful, or gives off an unusual smell, don't clean it: show it to your vet.

 What to clean with